-Zoning changes approved Tuesday night appear to pave the way for a new CVS Pharmacy on the corner of Harford and Joppa Roads.
+Zoning changes approved Tuesday night appear to pave the way for on the corner of Harford and Joppa Roads.

 The decision, unanimously approved by the Baltimore County Council, allows the retailer to build a new store on the southwest corner of Harford and Joppa Roads—an intersection graded failing by the state.

 Fifth District Councilman David Marks characterized the decision whether or not to allow the zoning change as the most difficult he had to make during the quadrennial Comprehensive Zoning Map Process.